 - 4.2 We will follow the Welsh Government Guidance for Keeping Learners Safe (2022), the Wales Safeguarding Procedures and all local protocols in relation to safeguarding that have been endorsed by the Cwm Taf Morgannwg Safeguarding Board. - 4.3 The school will ensure it has a Designated Safeguarding Person (DSP), who has undertaken the Group C (formerly Level 3) Safeguarding training or equivalent in accordance with their level of responsibility, plus identify clear arrangements for a substitute in the DSP's absence.
 These arrangements will be replicated for Children Looked After, the roles are definably different but may be undertaken by the same person.
 [Name of school] will aim to have a minimum of two persons trained to fulfil the Designated Safeguarding Person (DSP) role, including the Headteacher.
-At least one suitably trained member of staff must be on site at all times. - 4.4 Within [name of school] the Headteacher/Setting Leader retains overall responsibility for Safeguarding.
-Our named DSP is [name of persons].
-The DSP is responsible for ensuring: - The smooth running of safeguarding processes within their school/settings. - That all staff are made aware of their safeguarding responsibilities as part of their induction to their employment and undertake mandatory Group A e-learning module as soon as is reasonably possible but no later than 12 months from their start date. - That all staff are compliant with safeguarding training requirements and all staff receive face to face/interactive Group B (formerly Level 1) refresher training preferably within two years but should not exceed three years; due to the changing nature of online safety it is recommended that this be renewed regularly.
+At least one suitably trained member of staff must be on site at all times. - 4.4 Within Nottage Primary School the Headteacher retains overall responsibility for Safeguarding.
+Our named DSPs are: Adele Thomas, Richard Owen, Lauren Philips, Briege Lawrence, Anna-Marie Winter and Donna Hickman.
+The DSPs are responsible for ensuring: - The smooth running of safeguarding processes within their school/settings. - That all staff are made aware of their safeguarding responsibilities as part of their induction to their employment and undertake mandatory Group A e-learning module as soon as is reasonably possible but no later than 12 months from their start date. - That all staff are compliant with safeguarding training requirements and all staff receive face to face/interactive Group B (formerly Level 1) refresher training preferably within two years but should not exceed three years; due to the changing nature of online safety it is recommended that this be renewed regularly.